danieljanderson/Life_game/notes.md

 ## Notes on the Person Class
-get rid of the number of apps in the constructor
+Add a way the person can gain charisma move apply to the Event Class

 ## Notes on event class
 there are a number of ways to get a job